27th Ramadan · Better Than a Thousand Months

 When is Shab-e-Qadr 2026?

-The Duʿa of Laylat al-Qadr
+The duʿa for Laylat al-Qadr

-Aisha (may Allah be pleased with her) asked the Prophet ﷺ: “If I find Laylat al-Qadr, what should I say?”
-He replied: “Say: Allahumma innaka ʿafuwwun tuhibbul ʿafwa faʿfu ʿanni — O Allah, You are forgiving and You love forgiveness, so forgive me.”
-(Tirmidhi).
-This short and powerful duʿa captures the essence of the night: seeking Allah’s complete pardon.
-It should be repeated throughout the night with full presence of heart.
+Aisha (may Allah be pleased with her) asked the Prophet ﷺ what to say if she found the night.
+He taught her one line: “Allahumma innaka ʿafuwwun tuhibbul ʿafwa faʿfu ʿanni”, O Allah, You are forgiving and love forgiveness, so forgive me (Tirmidhi).

-Iʼtikaaf: The Sunnah of the Last 10 Nights
+Iʼtikaaf: the Sunnah of the last 10 nights

 Seek Laylat al-Qadr